Carina-P/ms3-best-books/README.md

         - **template**: templates/components/components/cards/card_best_category.html

         ![implementation of category groups to search](wireframes/search_best_in_category.jpg)
-        - Possibility to **click on a category group** and then user is moved to **result-page** that shows **most popular books within choosen category group**.
+        - Possibility to **click on a category group** and then user is moved to **Search result-page** that shows **most popular books within choosen category group**.
         - If **no book** in database is attached to the category group - a **message** is shown in top of page.
     - **Search for book in database**:
         - A **search-form** where user can print title/part of title, author or part of authors name and then search for books.
-Result is shown in **result-page**.
+Result is shown in **Search result-page**.
 The link to submit the search is called "Search Book" and this is according to Google Books [Branding Guidlines](https://developers.google.com/books/branding):
         "You may only use the verbs "Search," "Search Books," or "Search in this book" when prompting users for action that results in an API query (e.g., on a form 'submit' button)."